grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 We recommend the following:

-- Don't enable auto-refreshing on dashboards, panels, or variables unless you need it.
+- Only enable auto-refreshing on dashboards, panels, or variables unless if necessary.
 Users can refresh their browser manually, or you can set the refresh rate for a time period that makes sense (every ten minutes, every hour, and so on).
 - If it's required, then set the refresh rate to once a minute.
 Users can always refresh the dashboard manually.
 - If your dashboard has a longer time period (such as a week), then you really don't need automated refreshing.